wolldog/weather-dashboard/README.md

 ## Credits

-OpenWeather - for the supply of free weather API's
+OpenWeather - for the supply of free weather APIs

 ## License